dwrrehman/editor/readme.md

 # a text editor
 ##### written by Daniel W. R. Rehman.

-This is a modal programmable command-line text editor intended for my personal use, based on minimalism, ergonomics and simplicity.
+This is a command-line text editor intended for my personal use, based on minimalism, efficiency, ergonomics and simplicity.
 It is written in C, and depends only on libc.
 It's features and behavior are loosely based on that of ed and vi.

 ### Features: